quyongkeomut/UMobileViT/README.md

 options:
-  -h, --help           show this help message and exit
-  ----task TASK        Task/Dataset for training model, valid values are one of ['flowers102', 'mnist', 'fashion_mnist'] --scale SCALE        Scale for backbone model --epochs EPOCHS      Number of epochs for training --batch BATCH        Batch size
+  -h, --help           show this help message and exit --task TASK        Task/Dataset for training model, valid values are one of ['flowers102', 'mnist', 'fashion_mnist'] --scale SCALE        Scale for backbone model --epochs EPOCHS      Number of epochs for training --batch BATCH        Batch size